The genealogy of a solvable population model under selection with dynamics related to directed polymers: Introduction

-We draw the reader's attention to the differences between the population dynamics in (\ref{definition.X.derrida.brunet.coalescent}) and the exponential model in \cite{Brunet2006}.
+The exponential model \cite{Brunet2013,Brunet2006} and the population dynamics in (\ref{definition.X.derrida.brunet.coalescent}) share the common property that the only information one needs from generation $t$ in order to obtain generation $t+1$ is contained on a single function of the particles positions at time $t$.
+Using this property and shifting the particles positions appropriately, one can prove, for example, the independence between generations.
+Yet, it is important to point out that the techniques used to prove independence and the population models are different.
 In the exponential model, each individual has infinitely many offspring, but only the $N$ right-most are selected to form the next generation.
-On the other hand, in (\ref{definition.X.derrida.brunet.coalescent}) each individual has only $N$ offspring and the selection mechanism is of a different nature.
-Indeed, we may label the offspring of $X_i(t)$ according to the $\xi_{ij}(t+1)$'s, so the child labeled $j \in \{1, \ldots, N\}$ is at position $X_i(t) + \xi_{ij} (t+1)$.
+On the other hand, in (\ref {definition.X.derrida.brunet.coalescent}) each individual has only $N$ offspring and the selection mechanism is of a different nature.
+Indeed, we may label the offspring of $X_i(t)$ according to the $\xi _{ij}(t+1)$'s, so the child labeled $j \in\{1, \ldots, N\}$ is at position $X_i(t) + \xi_{ij} (t+1)$.
 The selection is then made among individuals having the same label: $X_j(t+1) = \max_{1\leq i \leq N} \{ X_i(t) +\xi_{ij} (t+1) \}$, and in generation $t+1$ we keep the right-most individual of each label $j$ and not the $N$ right-most individuals, as in the exponential model.
-Hence, Theorem \ref{thm.genealogy.Gumbel.case} provides an other example of population's dynamics in the presence of selection (or directed polymer in random medium) that validates the conjectures in \cite{Brunet2013, Brunet2008, Brunet2006, Brunet2007}.
+Hence, Theorem~\ref {thmm.genealogy.Gumbel.case} provides an other example of population dynamics in the presence of selection (or directed polymer in random medium) that validates the conjectures in \cite {Brunet2013,Brunet2008,Brunet2006,Brunet2007}.

-Furthermore, we also study the evolution of an asexual (haploid) population inspired by (\ref{definition.X.derrida.brunet.coalescent}), in which the individuals at time $t$ have a (random) genetic fitness $\eta_i(t)$, that determines their average reproductive success.
-The total genetic fitness at time $t$ is a.s. constant and equal to one $\sum \eta_i(t) = 1$, given $\eta(t)$ the offspring vectors $\big(\nu_1(t),\ldots, \nu_N(t)\big)$ are distributed according to a $N$-class Multinomial with $N$ trials and success probabilities $\eta_i(t)$'s.
-We focus on a ``toy model" and we will assume that $\nu(t)$ is $N$-exchangeable and independent from generation to generation.
-Therefore it consists in a generalization of the classical Wright-Fisher model, in which the offspring vectors are i.i.d. copies of a $N$-class Multinomial random variable with $N$ trials and success probabilities $1/N$.
+The population dynamics obtained from (\ref {definition.X.derrida.brunet.coalescent}) can be described as follows.
+The individuals in generation $t$ have a (random) genetic fitness $\eta _i(t)$, that determines their average reproductive success.
+The total genetic fitness is a.s. constant and equal to one, $\sum\eta_i(t) = 1$, then given $\eta(t)$ the offspring vectors $ (\nu_1(t),\ldots, \nu_N(t) )$ are distributed according to a $N$-class multinomial with $N$ trials and probabilities outcomes $\eta_i(t)$'s.
+If we assume that the offspring vectors $ (\nu(t) )_{t \in\N}$ are identically distributed and independent from generation to generation, then we obtain a ``toy model,'' in which generations are not correlated.
+In this paper, we also study the ancestral history of this population.
+We make two additional assumptions on the fitness $\eta(t)$.
+First, we assume that each $\eta_i(t)$ is of the form